hakanpolat/IMMD/Paper/PEMD 2018/Abstract Submission/PEMD ABstract.md

-Your abstract title, all authors’ names and affiliations Your prepared abstract of up to 1,000 words plus an additional 250 words for references / appendices Your preferred topic area is chosen from the conference technical scope*
+Your abstract title, all authors names and affiliations Your prepared abstract of up to 1,000 words plus an additional 250 words for references / appendices Your preferred topic area is chosen from the conference technical scope*